ViBlog/autovalues/autovalue-gson-extension.md

 # Divide by two your JSON parsing time

-Few years ago, when Android started we had to parse JSON APIs by hand, it wasn't as worse as parsing the XML but it was a boring and long task.
-Then some (De)Serializers were created or imported from java to Android: Gson, Jackson...
+A few years ago, when Android started we had to parse JSON APIs by hand, it wasn't as worse as parsing the XML, but it was a tedious and long task.
+Then some (De)Serializers were created or imported from Java to Android: Gson, Jackson...
 Most of them were using reflection to transform JSON into an object and vice-versa...
 No more boring task or code to change everywhere when something changed in the API but at the cost of performance.
-Reflection is a heavy process and if you use it to parse numerous files it can slow your app.
-So we had to consider performance cost vs time to code.
+Reflection is a heavy process, and if you use it to parse numerous files, it can slow your app.
+So we always had to consider performance cost vs. time to code.

 >"Performance cost" versus "time to code" is not a choice we have to do anymore.

 As seen previously, [AutoValue][autovalue-dubedout] is a library written by Google that helps us to avoid writing all the boilerplate of value objects.
 The great thing is that it's possible to create extensions for it and [AutoValue-Gson from Ryan Harter][auto-value-gson] is a great example on how to simplify your developer's life.
 It will generate for you the custom type adapters you need.

-It means that you can use the power of your JSON serializers without impact in your app performance, while staying very simple to use.
+It means that you can use the power of your JSON serializers without impact in your app performance while staying very simple to use.

 # Using AutoValue Gson extension
 ## Setup your build.gradle